 - Steere AC, Hardin JA, Ruddy S, Mummaw JG, Malawista SE.
 Lyme arthritis: correlation of serum and cryoglobulin IgM with activity, and serum IgG with remission.
 Arthritis Rheum 1979b; 22(5):471-483.

 - Steere AC, Malawista SE, Newman JH, Spieler PN, Bartenhagen NH.
 Antibiotic therapy in Lyme disease.
 Ann Intern Med 1980; 93(1):1-8.

 How Supplied/Storage and Handling

-LYMEPAK tablets contain 100 mg of doxycycline (equivalent to 115 mg doxycycline hyclate) in a unit of use carton.
+LYMEPAK tablets contain 100 mg of doxycycline (equivalent to 115 mg doxycycline hyclate).
 The tablets are green, round, film-coated tablets engraved with LP-1 on one side.

 Store at 20°C to 25°C (68°F to 77°F) excursions permitted to 15°C to 30°C (59°F to 86°F) [See USP Controlled Room Temperature].
 Protect from light and moisture.